 As with any campaign, specificity is key.
 Even at the end of the year, donors like to know exactly what their donation will support.
 Are you filling a funding gap?
 Are you looking to kick off a new program, or open a new location in the new year?
 What impact will this campaign have, specifically, for your organization’s work.
-Along with a programmatic goal for the campaign, you’ll want to set a financial goal as well.
-Not only will this give you and your staff a guideline to measure progress against, it’s critical to the mindset of a donor to see how close you are to reaching your goal, and how their donation might help you get there.
+Setting a financial goal is just as important as setting your programmatic goal.
+You donors will want to see how close you are to meeting your goal, as well as how big of an impact their donation will have!
+It is also a great way for you and your staff to keep track of your progress.

 Tell a Personal Story

-Storytelling is always important, but during the end of the year, it’s even more critical.
-Donors will be receiving all kinds of appeals from different causes, and they want to make sure that their gift will really make an impact.
+Storytelling is always important, but during the end of the year, it’s even more critical to making your cause stand out.
+Donors will generally receive appeals from many different organizations focused on a plethora of causes, and they want to make sure that their gift will really make an impact.
 A personal story or testimonial, from an individual, a family, an animal (or whatever else your work might support) can go a long way in creating an emotional connection between your potential donor, and the work that your organization does.
 Start gathering photos, quotes and testimonials to build out content for emails, social media and your donation page on Mightycause.
 If you can organize this content into a short video, you’ll tell an even more powerful story!

 Make your Mightycause page shine

 Now that you’ve identified your key message, and you’ve crafted the language that will help tell your story, make sure that your Mightycause page reflects that.
-You want to give donors a consistent message through email, social media and on your donation page.
+Consistency is key in your messaging, so you will want to focus on sharing a message that appears in all of your email and social media outreach, as well as on your donation page.
 When they click through from one of your campaigns, they should be landing on an optimized and well-designed Mightycause page.

 Keys to optimizing your Mightycause page: